ajtowf/dist_transactions_lab/README.md

 ## Reproduce with NHibernate

-Press numpad 1 (causes timeout)
+ 1. Press numpad 1 (causes timeout)
-Press numpad 1 again (causes a second timeout)
+ 2. Press numpad 1 again (causes a second timeout)
-Press numpad 1 again (now we get an exception at session.BeginTransaction())
+ 3. Press numpad 1 again (now we get an exception at session.BeginTransaction())

-From this point on all clients that call session.BeginTransaction() will fail, meaning even clients that only want to read data (numpad2).
+From this point on all clients that call session.BeginTransaction() will fail, meaning even clients that only want to read data
+ 4. Press numpad 2 -> Same exception as above.

+Why would we want to call BeginTransaction(...) for reads you ask?
+To specify the IsolationLevel.